CSIS-iLab/southbound/src/content/homepage.md

     component: one-column
     content:
       - |-
         Given the multidimensional nature of the NSP, its success should be evaluated incrementally.
 We encourage you to visit our <a href="/data">Data Repository</a>, which tracks several of the key performance benchmarks for the policy.
-More details regarding the NSP can be found in our longer publication.
+More details regarding the NSP can be found in our <a href="https://csis-prod.s3.amazonaws.com/s3fs-public/publication/180613_Glaser_NewSouthboundPolicy_Web.pdf?AcoayLFliB9_iAvbmYvP_jM27mEXw5xL">longer publication</a>.
   further-reading:
     index: 10
     component: one-column